ParkerICI/premessa/README.md

 - *Select beads type*: same as for the *Normalize data* panel: select the type of normalization beads that have been used for the experiment.
 - *Select FCS file*: select the FCS file for plotting.
 The dropdown will contain all the FCS files located in the *normed* sub-folder of the working directory.
 The plots will appear below the row of buttons.
 See below for a description of what the plots represent
 - *Cutoff for bead removal*: the Mahalanobis distance cutoff to be used for bead removal (see below).
-- *Remove beads (current file)*: use the current cutoff to remove beads from the currently selected file
+- *Remove beads (current file)*: use the current cutoff to remove beads from the currently selected file.
+When the process is completed a confirmation dialog will appear
 - *Remove beads (all files)*: use the current cutoff to remove beads from all the files in the folder (i.e. all the files that are listed in the *Select FCS file* dropdown).
+When the process is completed a confirmation dialog will appear

 The bead removal procedure is based on the idea of looking at the distance between each event and the centroid of the beads population, and removing all the events that are closer than a given threshold to the beads population, and therefore are likely to represent beads as opposed to true cells.